 But, wait a minute, what about this?

 Granted, it was difficult to shake old habits.
 The show’s second episode, “The Naked Now”, has the crew behaving like horny drunkards as the result of a ship-wide infection.
-So, of course our tough as nails female Head of Security strips to a bare midriff ensemble she uses to seduce Data, an android whose explanation of his “fully functional” android penis has been the source of immense humor among Star Trek fans.
+So, of course, our tough as nails female Head of Security strips to a bare midriff ensemble she uses to seduce Data, an android whose explanation of his “fully functional” android penis instantly became the source of immense humor among Star Trek fans.
 However, even here the implication is these characters would only behave in such a manner if inebriated against their will.

 Plus, the show did not completely eschew the miniskirts for the female crew members from the Original Series.
 Throughout the run of the show, Marina Sirtis’ Counselor Troi had a rotating series of costumes, most of which distinguished her from the rest of the crew and their standard Starfleet uniforms.
 However, early on they tried out a modern update of the infamous Original Series miniskirts, but the end result made her look like she was some sort of Starfleet cheer-leader: